Dubshott/cse15l-lab-reports/index.md

 Awesome sauce!
 We have finished the setup process for logging into the account.
 Now all we need to do is log into the account.

+To find your account, you have to go through a couple steps.
+1. Go to https://sdacs.ucsd.edu/~icc/index.php to look up your CSE15L account
+2. You will be able to find your username which should say cs15lwi23***.
+3. Then, look at your results.
+4. At the top there will be a link that states "change your password".
+Select this link.
+5. Now change put in your current password for your school account and set it to another password.
+You can even use your same password.
+6. In this step, you can select "NO" for "Change MyTritonLink password?" and set "Change course-specific account passwords?" to "YES".
+However, you might not even see these options.
+If that is the case, then you don't have to do anything here.
+7. Press the input that says "Confirm Password" and press the ENTER key.
+DO NOT press Check Password because it will not work.
+8. Wait a couple minutes for the account to set up and then you should be good to go.

-We are going to first type in this to get logged in: '$ ssh cs15lwi23***@ieng6.ucsd.edu'.
+We are going to first type in this to get logged in: `$ ssh cs15lwi23***@ieng6.ucsd.edu`.
 Make sure you change the *** to whatever letters are in your username.

 <img width="211" alt="image" src="https://user-images.githubusercontent.com/55414361/211929457-ec26904f-6800-43b3-bdac-c4bd86ee3ef0.png">

 If this is your first time, you will recieve an error which is perfectly okay!
-Just type in 'yes' and let it run.
+Just type in "yes" and let it run.

 <img width="447" alt="image" src="https://user-images.githubusercontent.com/55414361/211929640-b7a04d63-972d-4aa7-939a-3367b12463ca.png">